MalikLab-UOE/BacterialCheating/README.md

 ---

-## Repository Structure
+# Repository Organization

-Data
+`Scripts`
+Contains R scripts used to conduct statistical analyses and generate figures.

+`Data`
-Raw and processed datasets used in the analyses.
+Contains raw and processed datasets used in the analyses.

-Scripts
-R scripts used for statistical analyses and figure generation.

-Plots
+`Plots`
-Intermediate outputs, phylogenetic trees, statistical results, and final figures.
+Contains intermediate outputs, phylogenetic trees, statistical summaries, and final figures generated during the analyses.

 ---

-## Software
+# How to Reproduce the Analyses

 All analyses were performed in **R (v4.4.2)**.

 Scripts can be executed directly in **R or RStudio**.
+The scripts in the `Scripts` directory contain the full workflow used to generate the analyses and figures presented in the manuscript.

+Most statistical analyses and figure generation can be reproduced on a standard desktop computer.

 ---

-## Contact
+# Contact

+**Yingyi Fu**
 University of Edinburgh

-Yingyi Fu
 yingyi.fu@ed.ac.uk

-Ashish Malik
+**Ashish Malik**
+University of Edinburgh
 ashish.malik@ed.ac.uk